Fraser Island Australia

 for saltwater swimming on Fraser Island.
 North from here are Middle

-Rocks, and Waddy Point where there are gas barbeques, toilets, tap
+Rocks, and Waddy Point with gas barbeques, toilets, tap

 Join a Fraser Island Tour